Lane was once a through road linking the High Road

 field opposite Station Lane on the south side of the High Road.
 Many of the stalls on this site

 were within the steel structure of four large purpose built weatherproof domes.
 This second location

-the rear of The Railway public house and the Tudor Buildings/Broadway North shops.
+behind the The Railway public house and the Tudor Buildings/Broadway North shops.

 In 1978 a Tesco